River-Kt/river/README.md

 # river

-Kotlin Flows are amazing for building reactive pipelines, and, inspired by Apache Camel & Alpakka, this library aims to provide a toolkit for enterprise integrations that work on top of it.
+Introducing River, a powerful and flexible reactive stream library for Kotlin that simplifies the process of building connectors for multiple enterprise protocols and tools.
+Heavily inspired by Apache Camel and Alpakka, River makes use of Kotlin's Flow and coroutines to provide a scalable, efficient, and user-friendly way to handle asynchronous and event-based data streams.

+With River, you can make use of connectors for a variety of enterprise protocols and tools, including message brokers, databases, cloud services, and more.
+Our library is designed to be flexible and customizable, allowing you to handle complex data streams and integrate with different technologies seamlessly.

+Whether you're building a new application or integrating with existing systems, River makes it easy to build reactive and scalable data pipelines that can handle even the most demanding workloads.
+With its powerful capabilities and easy-to-use API, River allows you to focus on your business logic while we take care of the complex task of handling data streams and integrating with multiple technologies.

 #### Disclaimer: This project still is heavily under development, until a final release, anything is subject to change.